scottheckel/PBSKidsPlayOn/README.md

 At this time, this is not a recommended way of using this plugin.
 In order to use this plugin, drop the dist/PBSKids.plugin into your PlayOn plugins folder.
 This folder is likely C:\Program Files (x86)\MediaMall\plugins.
 You will also need the Newtownsoft.Json.dll for Json.NET for .NET 2.0.

 # Known Issues
-- Doesn't show all shows
 - Doesn't show clips
-- 20 seconds of black on the end of the videos